ChangWynn/CV/README.md

 Makers Academy is a prestigious coding bootcamp known for its immersive and collaborative learning environment. <br/> It offers a 16 weeks curriculum emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.

+Here are the highlights of what I have learnt:

 #### Full-Stack Development
 - Planning and organising a full-stack project.
 - Designing the software architecture.